H-uru/dirtsand/README.md

    $ sudo -u postgres psql -d dirtsand < /usr/share/postgresql/8.4/contrib/uuid-ossp.sql
    ```

-   In PostgreSQL 9.x, UUID may be included as an extension, or it may be
+   In PostgreSQL 9.x and newer, simply use the "CREATE EXTENSION" syntax to
-   available from a user repository.
-To add it to the Dirtsand database,
+   add the uuid-ossp extension it to the Dirtsand database:
-   execute the following command:

    ```
    $ sudo -u postgres psql -d dirtsand dirtsand=# CREATE EXTENSION "uuid-ossp";
+   dirtsand=# \q
    ```

 3) Set up the dirtsand database: